 We visited Checkpoint Charlie, the designated crossing point for allied forces and foreigners between West Berlin and East Berlin during the Cold War.
 This border checkpoint between the American and Soviet sectors became a symbol of the Cold War.
 Near Checkpoint Charlie, we visited the Museum of the Wall.
 This museum shows all the clever escapes, over, under and through the wall.

-We were able to see many of the major Berlin tourist spots, including the TV Tower in Alexanderplatz, the Berlin Zoo, the Aquarium and the Brandenburg Gate.
+We were able to see many of the major Berlin tourist spots, including the TV Tower in Alexanderplatz, the Berlin Zoo, the Aquarium and the Branden

 We spent one day in Potsdam near Berlin.
 We enjoyed the Russian Village built by Frederick Wilheim III for his friend Csar Alexander of Russia.
 I really enjoyed the food at the Russian village.